deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 Sean tried to gauge if she was conscious of how intimate she was being right now, and decided that she probably wasn't.
 Ava was fiercely intelligent, but her one long-distance relationship didn't translate to being all that boy-savvy.
 In a strange way, he suspected that her and Adam's mutual inexperience was part of what kept them together.

-"…Better?" he asked, after enjoying the contact just long enough but not, hopefully, long enough to scandalize her if and when she noticed.
+"...Better?" he asked, after enjoying the contact just long enough but not, hopefully, long enough to scandalize her if and when she noticed.

 She jumped a little and sat up, wearing an awkward expression which quickly became a blush, but she nodded even as she looked away.
 "Sorry, yeah.
-I just…I was miles away.
+I just...I was miles away.
 Yeah."

 She tidied up her hair again and looked over at the game.
 "They're STILL playing?"